Mitogen for Ansible

 • ansible_ssh_private_key_file

-• ansible_ssh_pass, ansible_password (default: assume passwordless)
+• ansible_ssh_pass, ansible_ssh_password, ansible_password (default: assume passwordless)

 • ssh_args, ssh_common_args, ssh_extra_args